 Sebastien couldn’t help but suck in a sharp breath of air.

-“Of course,” Professor Lacer continued, “people have been claiming to have found Myrddin’s hermitage every couple decades or so since he died, so I am rather skeptical.
+“Of course,” Professor Lacer continued, “people have been claiming to have found Myrddin’s hermitage every couple of decades since he died, so I am rather skeptical.
 However, it is obvious they did find something of historical significance, and perhaps of great worth.
 The rumors of Myrddin’s lost inventions and discoveries are, frankly, overblown and ridiculous.
-The man, while impressive, lived over a thousand years ago, before the benefit of all the advancements we have made in sorcery—in thaumaturgy as a whole—since then.
-That he could have made breakthroughs that we struggle to comprehend today is extremely unlikely.
-I consider it to be a particular failing of character to be constantly longing for the better days of the imagined past when really, the best days are now, and even better to come tomorrow.”
+The man, while impressive, lived over a thousand years ago.
+We have made many advancements in sorcery—in thaumaturgy as a whole—since then, and to think that he may have made breakthroughs we struggle to comprehend today is extremely unlikely.
+It is a particular failing of character to long constantly for the ‘better days’ of the imagined past when really, the best days are now, with even better to come tomorrow.”

 He let out a deep breath, his dark blue eyes growing distant as he looked past her.
-“That being said, there are obviously mysteries in this world which we do not yet understand, and I suspect many of them come from the eras pre-Cataclysm, which I do not long for, but long to understand.
-Perhaps Myrddin made some discovery along that vein, and his later years were spent trying to decipher it.”
+“That being said, there are obviously mysteries in this world which we do not yet understand, and I suspect many of them come from the pre-Cataclysm eras, which I do not long for, but long to understand.
+Perhaps Myrddin made some discovery along that vein and spent his later years trying to decipher it.”

 Lacer’s attention returned to Sebastien.
-“In that case, if they really did find his hermitage, the things they retrieved could be of real value.
-That the Raven Queen is interested holds increasing weight in my opinion.
-The University still retains possession of the remainder of the expedition’s haul, but a select number of people in the History department has exclusive access while they inspect the items.
-The theft has made their paranoia about security seem more reasonable, but they have reported no significant findings yet, and I believe people will begin to become impatient with the secrecy and apply pressure for open access.
-Knowledge, like any other resource, can only be kept for oneself so long as one has both the skill and the power to keep it that way.”
+“In that case, if they really did find his hermitage, the things they retrieved could be of value.
+The Raven Queen’s interest in the items points increasing weight toward that possibility, in my opinion.
+The University still retains possession of the remainder of the expedition’s haul, but a select number of people in the History department have exclusive access while they inspect the items.
+The theft has made their paranoia about security seem more reasonable, but they have reported no significant findings yet, and I believe people will eventually begin to grow impatient with the secrecy and apply pressure for open access.
+Knowledge, like any other resource, can only be kept for oneself so long as one has both the skill and the power to ward off others.”

 Sebastien couldn’t help but feel that was a warning about her own secret, though she knew he hadn’t meant it that way.